-We’re nearing almost a full year into the COVID-19 pandemic and it’s safe to say that the Coronavirus has upended nearly everything we took for granted: How we socialize, how we shop, and how we earn a living.
+We’re nearing almost a full year into the COVID-19 pandemic and it’s safe to say that the COVID-19 virus has upended nearly everything we took for granted: How we socialize, how we shop, and how we earn a living.
 Like everyone else, music makers have had to adapt on the fly, and some more than others.
 For working musicians attempting to navigate a new reality in which public gatherings like concerts are on hold indefinitely, an important question remains —how do you continue to earn money?

 While there’s no one solution or answer to that question, there is a partial solution: The widespread availability of high-speed internet allows creators and fans around the world to enjoy live streamed concerts and connect more directly with fans through social media, among other virtual events.
 For many working musicians this virtual access has been a saving grace, but exactly how these events generate royalties remains unclear.